-2. Ways to increase marks in UPSC Prelims?
+#2.
+How to Increase Marks in UPSC Prelims?

 Instead of reading every Union Public Service Commission preparation book that comes your way, keep the data sources restricted to a few reliable ones.
 To improve quality, practice, and consistently evaluate your results.
 Throughout the planning, stay concentrated and relaxed as a hurried preparation technique ends up doing more harm.

 #3.
 What is the Education Qualification for IAS?

 An undergraduate degree or equivalent from a recognized university either by full-time education or distance education is the educational eligibility for IAS.
 The university must be approved by the UGC or set up by a central or state legislature act.